Dangerous ice storm, heavy snowfall, potential travel woes and power outages expected in the Southeast - KESQ

 “As is common with this storm track, the Shenandoah Valley back toward the Alleghenies will be the likely winners in terms of highest snowfall totals,” NWS Baltimore said Saturday.
 “7 to 10 inches is possible, but over a foot is not out of the question where heavier bands form.”

-Snowfall intensity in the region may be heavy enough to evade significant icing, but NWS Baltimore warns that untreated surfaces may still lead to dangerous travel conditions where ice accumulates.
+Snowfall intensity in the region may be heavy enough to evade significant icing, but NWS Baltimore warned untreated surfaces may still lead to dangerous travel conditions where ice accumulates.

 The majority of accumulating snowfall will occur Sunday afternoon through Monday morning.